Man Up | Ep. 157 • December 08, 2016

 It doesn’t sound like – just by the way you’ve described it – that she’s doing anything proactively to discover her meaning.
 So, there are many ways to discover your purpose.
 So many guys have asked about that.
 I can’t believe it.
 It’s one of those things that we need to do more SEO on, like purpose in life.
 I started out as a dating coach and now I’m giving life purpose advice, but I’m okay with that.
 We’ve been working with that for two to three years already in live events, some of these 20-hour events.

 I’m an academic by training, so I’m reluctant to release information or to teach things that I haven’t rigorously tested.
-I think by next year, maybe second quarter of next year, I might feel confident in releasing a life purpose product or the program in which we walk you through how to discover your life purpose, still testing that.
+I think by next year, maybe second quarter of next year.
+By then, I might feel confident in releasing a life purpose product or the program in which we walk you through how to discover your life purpose but still testing that.

-So, I suggest that you do the same thing, Fred.
+So, I suggest Fred, that you do the same.
 I suggest that you switch up your workouts radically.
 Take new sports.
 I suggest as a man you do some MMA or submission grappling.
 What I like about submission grappling is you can kind of go all the way, because you can tap at any point.
 Whereas if you’re striking, you could really do some damage.
 But you can’t go all out.